D'elles: Promotion

-For the release of her new French-language album, Dion taped a two-hour television special about D'elles which was broadcast on 21 May 2007 on TVA in Canada.
-It was hosted by Quebec television icon Julie Snyder and featured Dion and the female authors who wrote the song lyrics for the album.
-Dion performed: "Et s'il n'en restait qu'une (je serais celle-là)", "Immensité", "Je cherche l'ombre", "Berceuse", "La diva", "Le temps qui compte" and "On s'est aimé à cause".
-The recording sessions for "Femme comme chacune", "Lettre de George Sand à Alfred de Musset" and "Si J'étais quelqu'un" were also shown.
-The television special was watched by 1,614,000 viewers and became the number-one-rated show for the week of 21 to 27 May with 82% share of the audience.
+For the release of her new French-language album, Dion taped a two-hour television special about D'elles, which was broadcast on 21 May 2007 on TVA in Canada.
+It was hosted by Quebec television presenter Julie Snyder and included Dion and the female authors who wrote the album's lyrics.
+Dion performed "Et s'il n'en restait qu'une (je serais celle-là)", "Immensité", "Je cherche l'ombre", "Berceuse", "La diva", "Le temps qui compte", and "On s'est aimé à cause".
+The recording sessions for "Femme comme chacune", "Lettre de George Sand à Alfred de Musset", and "Si j'étais quelqu'un" were also shown.
+The special was watched by 1,614,000 viewers and became the top-rated show for the week of 21 to 27 May, with an 82% audience share.

-On 9 June 2007, another television special was broadcast, this time in France on TF1.
-Dion was interviewed and performed three songs from D'elles ("Et s'il n'en restait qu'une (je serais celle-là)", "A cause" and "Immensité") and also many duets: "Stayin' Alive" with Vitaa, Shy'm and Amel Bent, "Hymne à l'amour" with Maurane and Johnny Hallyday, "Blueberry Hill" with Johnny Hallyday, "The Show Must Go On" with Christophe Maé and David Hallyday, "My Heart Will Go On" with Lââm and Amel Bent, "Caroline" with MC Solaar and Nolwenn Leroy, "Être à la hauteur" with Merwan Rim and Christophe Maé, and "Caruso" with Florent Pagny.
-This television special was watched by 4,987,440 viewers.
-At the end of the year, during Dion's promotional visit to France, she performed "Immensité" on various occasions: on 2 November 2007 on Star Academy as a duet with one of the contestants; on 5 November 2007 during the Chérie FM Awards ceremony which wasn't broadcast on television; on 10 November 2007 on Hit Machine on M6; and on 29 December 2007 on Les Stars de L'année on France 2.
+On 9 June 2007, another television special was broadcast in France on TF1.
+Dion was interviewed and performed three songs from D'elles ("Et s'il n'en restait qu'une (je serais celle-là)", "A cause", and "Immensité"), as well as several duets: "Stayin' Alive" with Vitaa, Shy'm, and Amel Bent; "Hymne à l'amour" with Maurane and Johnny Hallyday; "Blueberry Hill" with Johnny Hallyday; "The Show Must Go On" with Christophe Maé and David Hallyday; "My Heart Will Go On" with Lââm and Amel Bent; "Caroline" with MC Solaar and Nolwenn Leroy; "Être à la hauteur" with Merwan Rim and Christophe Maé; and "Caruso" with Florent Pagny.
+The special was watched by 4,987,440 viewers.

-Dion performed "Et s'il n'en restait qu'une (je serais celle-là)" in French-speaking territories during her Taking Chances World Tour, which means the album was only supported by one song.
-According to the tourbook, "Immensité" was rehearsed but never performed during the tour, though it was performed in later tours.
+Later that year, during Dion's promotional visit to France, she performed "Immensité" on several occasions: on 2 November 2007 on Star Academy as a duet with one of the contestants; on 5 November 2007 during the Chérie FM Awards ceremony, which was not broadcast; on 10 November 2007 on Hit Machine on M6; and on 29 December 2007 on Les Stars de L'année on France 2.
+In 2008 and 2009, Dion performed "Et s'il n'en restait qu'une (je serais celle-là)" in French-speaking territories during the Taking Chances World Tour.
+She also performed "Immensité" in Francophone countries during her tours in 2013, 2016, and 2017.